petarov/shut-up-bird/README.md

 Show help :eyes:

     python shut-up-bird.py -h

+Archive all of your tweets until `Dec 31, 2014` and then delete them from Twitter.
+Tweets will be saved in ascending date order.
+Verbose logs will be displayed.

+    python shut-up-bird.py -v --max-date "2014-12-31" --asc --remove

+Archive all of your likes until `Dec 31, 2014` and then delete them from Twitter.
+Likes will be saved in ascending date order.
+Verbose logs will be displayed.

+    python shut-up-bird.py -v --likes --max-date "2014-12-31" --asc --remove

-Archive all tweets posted before the tweet with id `123456789012345678`.
+Archive all of your tweets posted before the tweet with id `123456789012345678`.
 Tweets will be saved in descending date order.
 No tweets will be deleted.

     python shut-up-bird.py -v -id 123456789012345678